 pixi global install vim

-It is important to realize that the R software and libraries here are included in this environment, using precompiled packages from conda installed via micromamba
+It is important to realize that the R software and libraries here are included in this environment, using precompiled packages from conda installed via pixi

 .
 It is therefore highly recommended that R libraries be installed also from conda as long as they are available.